 - Rehabilitation services through the Therapy and Chronic Disease Management Departments assist patients in returning to active daily living following an injury or an event.

-- Employing approximately 175 full and part time employees, MCHCS is one of the county’s larger employers.
+- Employing approximately 150 full and part time employees, MCHCS is one of the county’s larger employers.
 Many of our staff members (about 35%) live outside of Winterset.
-In 2009/2010, MCHCS paid almost $9,000,000 in payroll and benefits to our staff.
+In 2012 our payroll was almost $9,500,000.

 - A 6,500 square foot addition (dedicated fall of 2007) houses surgery and recovery rooms, specialty clinics and medical records.
 This allowed us to add new procedure rooms, and a renovated administrative area.

-- Expansion and renovation of the Health Trust Physician Clinic has added approximately 1/3 again to the space available to our local physicians as well as provide space for some of our visiting specialists.
-Completion of the renovation of the clinic is anticipated in early 2012.
+- Expansion and renovation of the Health Trust Physician Clinic in 2011/2012 has added approximately 1/3 again to the space available to our local physicians as well as provide space for some of our visiting specialists.

-- Renovation is underway in the former patient area to create a new Chronic Disease Management and Therapy Department as well as a large classroom and additional office and storage space.
-Completion is estimated for mid 2012.
+- Renovation was completed in the spring of 2014 in the former patient area to create a new Chronic Disease Management and Therapy Department as well as additional offices and storage space.

-- We received gifts and donations in the amount of $55,558 which was an increase over the prior year of over 20%.
+- We received gifts and donations in the amount of $57,035

-- The MCHCS impact is felt throughout the area through our services such as; Middle River Hospice, Health Trust Physician Clinic and Earlham Clinic.
+- The MCHCS impact is felt throughout the area through our services such as; Health Trust Physician Clinic and Earlham Clinic.

 FOR MORE INFORMATION CONTACT: Chris Nolte, Director, Public Relations and Development, (515) 462.9749, or (515) 468.8037(Cell).